ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Your first task is to create different kind of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.
 Later some of these keys are used for creating the digital certificate.

 #### Task 2.1.1.
-Generate RSA and ECDSA keys of different lengths with OpenSSL.
-Private keys are required for time measurement.
+Generate RSA, ECDSA and EdDSA keys with OpenSSL.
+Both public and private keys are required.

 Use both legacy command `genrsa` and newer command `genpkey` for creating the RSA keys.
 For ECDSA keys, use `ecparam` command.
 OpenSSL Cookbook could be very useful in this exercise.

 Compare the results and the time it takes to generate the keys.
+For RSA, use different key lenghts to notice difference.
 It is recommended to try relatively high key length to notice difference (RSA).

-*For ECDSA, use `secp256r1` curve as it is used as base for certificates later on.
+For ECDSA, use `secp256r1` curve as it is used as base for certificates later on.
-For comparison, use `Curve25519` for ECDSA key generation as well.*
+For comparison, use `Curve25519` for ECDSA key generation as well.
+Finally, generate `EdDSA` keys.

 Note, that with legacy commands you are expected to generate only RSA keys.
-With newer commands you should generate RSA and ECDSA keys.
+With newer commands you should generate other keys.

 We are mainly interested on the differences and practical use of OpenSSL on here .
 You might need to use some additional commands, to generate the public keys only.